-Meteorologists at the National Hurricane Center, the Southeast River Forecast Center, and local Florida National Weather Service offices all watch thunderstorms and tropical systems very closely to forecast how much rainfall they may produce and how much flooding may occur.
-The National WeatherService will issue coastal flood advisories, watches, and warnings similar to inland flood statements.
+Meteorologists at the National Hurricane Center, the Southeast River Forecast Center and local Florida National Weather Service offices all watch thunderstorms and tropical systems very closely to forecast how much rainfall it may produce and how much flooding may occur.
+The National Weather Service will issue coastal flood advisories, watches and warnings similar to inland flood statements.